-- Reading.
+- Paper 1: 50% of total mark - Reading.
 Written examination in May of Year 11, with the majority of marks awarded for reading skills. - The paper consists of three sections, based on three texts.
-Candidates will be assessed for comprehension, summary skills, analytical skills and their ability to match written form to purpose.

-• Directed writing and composition.
+Candidates will be assessed for comprehension, summary skills, analytical skills and their ability to match written form to purpose. - Paper 2: 50% of total mark: - Directed writing and composition.
 Written examination in May of Year 11, with the majority of marks awarded for writing skills.
 All candidates take this paper.

-Teacher Responsible: Mr Richard Barnes
+Teacher Responsible: Mr Richard Barnes, Head of English